PatzEdi/Stockstir/docs/index.rst

 Index:
 ------
-* :doc:`installaion` - Installation instructions for Stockstir
+* :doc:`installation` - Installation instructions for Stockstir
 * :doc:`code structure` - Explains how each function works in different classes used.
 * :doc:`function use` - Explains in detail what you as the user can do with this library.
 Check out the
 * :doc:`credits`